 In the second term, students will further develop their critical analysis of research articles by participating in journal clubs and discussions on topics derived from the five advanced themes.
-These group sessions will give ample opportunity to develop presentation skills, to expand knowledge in specific areas and to prepare for the essay exam ( see below).
+These group sessions will give ample opportunity to develop presentation skills, to expand knowledge in specific areas and to prepare for the Advanced Pharmacology paper ( see below).

 - The Qualifying exam (end of first term) is an assessment of basic understanding of pharmacology in the form of multiple-choice questions.
 Students must pass this paper or a re-sit in order to continue with the Masters programme